monsoonmaelstrom/book2/book2.md

 “Ninety-ninety, sis,” Alex says smirking.

 I scoop up the dice and release them in a single move.
 I don’t bother with any kind of shield.
-I just throw all of my effort into making sure every dice has a six face-up, no matter where it lands.
+I throw all of my effort into making sure every dice has a six face-up, no matter where it lands.
 I put enough power into it that it doesn’t matter what Alex or anyone else in the room does.
 Enough that it definitely feels a bit chilly in the galley now.

 “One twenty-ninety.
 Last roll.”
 I have no intention of letting him win.
 All I need is one die.
 No limitations.
 I grin.
 I got this.